jolars/slope-package-paper/README.md

 See [benchmark_slope/README.rst](benchmark_slope/README.rst) and
 [bench_config_single.yml](bench_config_single.yml) for details on how to setup and run the benchmark.
+In particular, you might need to install the required dependencies of each solver, which can be automatically handled via `benchopt install .` after creating and activating a conda environment with benchopt installed in it.

 If all of the dependencies are installed, you can run the benchmark with:

 ```bash
 cd benchmark_slope